 Not to be missed is the Elizabethan sense of the word “virtue” – in reference to women, it meant modesty and chastity.
 Naturally enough, in men, it meant just the opposite – virility, potency, manhood, prowess.
 So, what Tamburlaine is saying is not that modesty and chastity are the “sum of glory”, but virility.
-The ‘taking’ of a beautiful women, in the martial, sexual and marital sense, fashions “men with true nobility”.
+The ‘taking’ of beautiful women, in the martial, sexual and marital sense, fashions “men with true nobility”.
 It’s no mistake that Marlowe chose “virtue”, rather than love, when writing for Tamburlaine.
-Tamburlaine’s only mention of love is in reference to fame, valor and victory, not affection.
+Tamburlaine’s only mention of love is in reference to himself—to fame, valor and victory, not affection.

 Anyway, I couldn’t resist interpreting the passage just a little.
 So many readers tend to read these passages at face value – which, with Elizabethan poets, frequently misses the boat.